 No — CBD will not get you “high” like the other famous chemical compound found in cannabis (THC).
 However, just because it doesn’t give you a “body buzz” or intoxicating high does not mean that you won’t feel an effect from taking CBD.
 Regardless, there is no intoxication involved.
 The World Health Organization has determined that there is no potential for abuse in terms of CBD usage, and it is considered non-toxic.

-CBD affects everyone differently, but don’t go into your first CBD dose expecting to feel a “body high” or effect similar to THC-rich cannabis.
+CBD affects everyone differently, but don’t go into your first CBD experience expecting to feel a “body high” or effect similar to THC-rich cannabis.
 It simply doesn’t work that way.
 THC binds directly to your CB1 and CB2 receptors; CBD, on the other hand, acts as a sneaky indirect agonist of cannabinoid receptors.
 That all means, in layman’s terms, that you won’t “feel” a prominent intoxicating effect from taking CBD like you would from THC.

-Yes, anecdotal reports abound with users reporting beneficial effects from CBD use – however, the FDA has not yet approved CBD to treat any specific symptom or condition, and so CBDfx does not endorse any claims of health benefits or make any suggestion regarding our products’ use for those purposes.
+The FDA has not yet approved CBD to treat any specific symptom or condition, and so CBDfx does not endorse any claims of health benefits or make any suggestion regarding our products’ use for those purposes.

 The CBD molecule formula is C21H30O2, with a molecular weight of 314.469 g/mol.
 It’s a phytocannabinoid (cannabinoid derived from a plant; specifically, the cannabis species) that is “devoid of psychoactive activity” (source: PubChem, National Institute of Health).